byui-cit/learning-modules/modules/js/dom-events/ponder1.md

 ## Preparation

 This activity will walk us through building a simple To-do application that will allow you to add a task, mark a task as completed, and remove a task.
+It is recommended to review [Event Driven Programmming](../prepare1) before you start.

 You will need your editor open to create a couple of new files for the following code: